nicolai-schlemeier/Image_Duplicate_Finder/README.md

 You can then delete one of the duplicates with just one click.

 What it wont find:
 mirrored, rotated or shifted images and images that have the same motive, but at a slightly different place.
-The behavior can be supressed by using a lower fineness.
+This behavior can be supressed by using a lower fineness.

-speed:
+Also multiple duplicates might get matched right (because python-dictionarys).
+To be 100% sure that you eliminated all duplicates repeat the steps search and delete until no more matches are found.

+Speed:
 Depends mainly on your disk speed, but about 0.5 sec for each high res photo is a good value (SSDs can be faster).
 Expressed in the big o notation: O(n), because each photo is processed once (enhanced by parallel processing).
 The matrix comparison is of cause O(n²), but due to the much smaller data volume it is usually completed within one sec for 250 Images.